xiaochuanyu/metrics-datadog/README.md

       tags:                                 # Optional.
 Defaults to (empty)
       includes:                             # Optional.
 Defaults to (all).
       excludes:                             # Optional.
 Defaults to (none).
+      prefix:                               # Optional.
+Defaults to (none).
+      expansions:                           # Optional.
+Defaults to (all).
+      metricNameFormatter:                  # Optional.
+Default is "default".
+      dynamicTagsCallback:                  # Optional.
+Defaults to (none).
       transport:
         type: http
         apiKey: <apiKey>